sj-mm-xm/FakeSkeet/README.md

 The aimbot is only really for automatics.
 The aimbot triggers once you have shot more than 0 bullets (m_iShotsFired).

 The RCS is experimental but i think it does compensate recoil well.
+For no RCS, simply set both X and Y values to 0.

 If you encounter errors or bugs feel free to open an issue.